 In 1934, he moved to Kyoto to learn judo, kendo, and philosophy.
 He studied kendo under master Kinnosuke Ogawa 10th dan, and in 1937 was promoted to 6th dan in judo.

 In 1941, he returned to Kyoto, where he met his wife Keiko, and went to Tokushima, where he studied and mastered jukendo (bayonet).
 It was during a train journey that he met Morihei Ueshiba, the founder of Aikido

 Abbe said that he didn't look strong enough to be a martial arts master.
 Ueshiba then offered Abbe his little finger and told him to break it.
 When Abbe took hold of the old man's finger and tried to break it, he found himself...

-He was accepted as a student and studied aikido under Ueshiba for 10 years, eventually reaching the rank of 6th dan.
+He was accepted as a student and studied aikido under Ueshiba for 10 years, eventually reaching 6th dan.
 In 1945 he was promoted to 7th dan in judo and 6th dan in kendo.

 Aikido Success Blueprint shows you how to speed up your ability to learn.
 A massive collection of unique knowledge to develop your skills.

 In 1955, Kenshiro Abbe arrived in the United Kingdom, and was the first master to teach aikido in the UK.
-He demonstrated aikido at the London Judo Society and at the Royal Albert Hall in London.
+He demonstrated at the Judo Society and the Royal Albert Hall in London.

 He began teaching aikido at 'The Hut', his own dojo in Hillingdon, London.
 Training was tough and he would often make corrections by using a shinai (practice sword) to hit the body part that was out of place.